Last Updated on January 19, 2021

-Of all of the objections you can face during a sales call, hearing the words, “I need to think about it” can be one of the hardest to gauge.
+Of all of the sales objections you can face during a sales call is when your prospect says, “I need to think about it”.
+It can be one of the hardest sales objection to overcome.

-On the one hand, a slow yes is better than a fast no. But the more time a lead takes to think, the greater the chance that he or she will find another option or just talk themselves out of making a purchase.
+On the one hand, a slow yes is better than a fast no. But the more time a prospect takes to think, the greater the chance that he or she will find another product or service.

 Of course, people make decisions on their own time.
 It’s not always reasonable to believe that you can get an immediate decision just by saying the right thing.
 But that doesn’t mean you can’t help your chances, or get valuable information that ultimately seals the deal, either.

-It’s also important to realize that hearing “I need to think about it” is often a sign that you didn’t adequately establish value in the first place.
-That is, you didn’t properly identify a goal, hot button or pain point of your prospect… or you didn’t sufficiently prove the quality or value of the solution you have for it.
+It’s also important to realize that hearing “I need to think about it” is often a sign that the prospect didn’t adequately see the value in the product or service you are offering.
+That is, you didn’t properly identify a goal, hot button or pain point of your prospect… or you didn’t sufficiently prove your product can solve the prospect’s concerns.

 This is kind of like a second opportunity to do that.

-The next time you hear your prospect tell you they need to “think about it”, here are some ways to respond:
+The next time you hear your prospect tell you they need to “think about it”, here are some ways for objection handling:

 Try saying something like, “No problem.
-So just to confirm, [primary pain point] is something you’d like to fix if you can find the right solution?
+So just to confirm, [primary pain point] is something you’d like to fix if you can find the right product/service?

-By confirming, you have another chance to get at what a viable solution looks like and being able to position your product as a perfect fit.
+By confirming, you have another chance to get at what a viable solution looks like and being able to position your product as a perfect fit to build trust.

 3. Schedule a follow-up